How to patch test using your Rosalique samples

 Are there any other benefits from trying a sample?

 Yes, you can use our samples to do a colour match.
 They are also good if you want to try the use and feel of the product before buying.
 Please note that unfortunately, the samples are not a good way to test the long-term efficacy of the product.
 Although customers have told us their samples last over a week (a little really does go a long way with Rosalique), studies indicate it can take 6-8 weeks to see an actual change in the skin.

 If your patch test was successful and you want to start using your samples on your face, here are our super quick tips for starting to use Rosalique:

-- Use Rosalique on a well-cleansed and moisturised face (this is optional but recommended).
-Do make sure your moisturiser has been fully absorbed before applying your Rosalique.
+- Use Rosalique on a well-cleansed and moisturised face.
+Using moisturiser before Rosalique is recommended, but not essential- if you choose to use it, make sure your moisturiser has been fully absorbed before applying your Rosalique.

 - Rosalique can be used as a tinted moisturiser, as a colour-correcting concealer or as a redness-neutralising primer under your favourite foundation.

 - Start out by using a small amount of Rosalique - you don't need much!
 If you desire more coverage, you can apply one or more further (thin) layers.

 - We recommend applying Rosalique with your fingers or with a foundation brush, such as our Rosalique Miracle Brush.